Jack Cater: Personal

 Sir Jack was born on 21 February 1922, son of a London policeman.
+He studied in Sir George Monoux Grammar School, Walthamstow.

 Sir Jack was married to Peggy in 1950.
 The couple lived most of their life together in Hong Kong, until the late 1990s.
 They had three children, Susan, Jacqueline, and Richard.

 Sir Jack and Lady Cater returned to Britain, and settled on Guernsey in the Channel Islands in 2001.
 Cater suffered from Alzheimer's disease during the final few years of his life.
 He died in Guernsey on 14 April 2006, aged 84.

 A memorial was held for him in Hong Kong at the St. John's Cathedral on 21 October 2006, attended by many senior officials and prominent figures, inter alia Hong Kong Chief Executive Donald Tsang, Run Run Shaw, David Akers-Jones, former Secretary for Security Alistair Asprey, as well as Raymond Wong and Lily Yam, respectively the then current Commissioner and a former Commissioner of the ICAC.